medicalid/medicalid.github.io/faq.md

     <div class="faq-entry">
       <h4 id="preventing_lockscreen_widget_disappearing">Q3: The lock screen widget disappears after some time</h4>
       <p>Medical ID unfortunately has no control over this - Android kill third-party services on some devices.
-Hopefully, you can fix this issue with editing a few options in your device settings.
+Hopefully, you can fix this issue by editing a few options in your device settings.
 Most of the time it consists in disabling battery optimizations for Medical ID but some devices may require a few extra configurations.
 Here is a page that summarizes the procedure step-by-step based on your device manufacturer:
 </p>

 <p><a href="https://dontkillmyapp.com?app=Medical%20ID">https://dontkillmyapp.com</a></p>